THE-DEEPDAS/Anveshak/docs/resume-parsing-algorithms.md

 ## Overview

-Cold Mailer implements three complementary resume parsing algorithms, each with specific strengths and use cases.
+Anveshak  implements three complementary resume parsing algorithms, each with specific strengths and use cases.
 This document provides a technical deep dive into the implementation, algorithms, and optimization techniques used in each parser.

 ## Table of Contents